 - Speaker: A wired or wireless speaker helps to improve the audio quality.

 - Additional screen: One screen is required for presenting the material and one for managing the web conference software such as Zoom, Teams, Skype, … .
 Many participants also use the additional screen for extra documentation such as the presentation or internet resources.

 Of course, you don’t need to travel to the seminar or book a hotel.
 This lack spares not only money but also time.
 The same reasoning applies to the catering that is most of the time part of the seminar.

 Often, the participants have a home office.
 Consequently, the seminar could begin earlier, such as a face-to-face seminar.
 Additionally, lunch is usually shorter, but we have more small breaks.

 Breaks are quite relaxing for me.
-In face-to-face seminars, I often have an intensive discussion in the breaks to topics not 100 % related to my seminar.
-I didn't find a corresponding face-to-face channel in my online seminars.
+In face-to-face seminars, I often have an intensive discussion in the breaks on topics not 100 % related to my seminar.
+I didn’t find a corresponding face-to-face channel in my online seminars.
 A chat window can be used as a private communication channel.

 The breaks may also become a little bit longer than in face-to-face training.
 It often happens that someone is too late, but you cannot do more than just wait.